 Appeal in respect of accountant whose application for readmission was refused following criminal conviction.

-Focusing on the impact of Brexit on a particular sector, we consider issues and risks that have the potential to cause costly project and material delays across sectors.Read More
+Focusing on the impact of Brexit on a particular sector, we considered issues and risks that have the potential to cause costly project and material delays across sectors.Read More

-Join our Chairman Bruce Potter and CBI’s Senior Brexit Policy Advisor James Sloan, in an overview of what to expect at the end of the transitional period.Read More
+Our Chairman Bruce Potter and CBI’s Senior Brexit Policy Advisor James Sloan presented an overview of what to expect at the end of the transition period.Read More

-Our data protection experts discuss how to avoid the potential risk, liability and reputational impact of non-compliance.Read More
+Our data protection experts discussed how to avoid the potential risk, liability and reputational impact of non-compliance.Read More